-- The applicant's own home. - During the 'Skills to Foster' preparation course. - During the Therapeutic Parenting Training - In other relevant settings e.g. workplace, if appropriate.
+- □ The applicant's own home. - During the 'Skills to Foster' preparation course. - During the Introduction to Therapeutic Fostering Awareness training - □ In other relevant settings e.g. workplace, if appropriate.

 A variety of techniques will be used to gather evidence or information regarding the applicant's suitability to foster.
 These may include: